hubertsui/better-etling/README.md

 ## Deploy Azure Components

-1. Click this button to navigate to Azure portal deployment page.
+1. Click this button to navigate to the Azure Portal deployment page.

    [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fhubertsui%2Fbetter-etling%2Fmaster%2Fazuredeploy.json)

-2. Choose the resource group created in previous steps.
+2. Choose the resource group created in the previous steps.

 3. Fill in the values on the deployment page.
-   * **Storage Account Name**: the name of the storage account created in previous steps.
+   * **Storage Account Name**: the name of the storage account created in the previous steps
-   * **Storage Share Name**: the name of the file share created in previous steps, which is `acishare` by default.
+   * **Storage Share Name**: the name of the file share created in the previous steps, which is `acishare` by default
-   * **Administrator Login**:  the user name of the postgres database.
+   * **Administrator Login**:  the user name of the Postgres database
-   * **Administrator Login Password**: the password of the postgres database, it must meet the complexity requirements, e.g. `password123!@#` .
+   * **Administrator Login Password**: the password of the Postgres database, it must meet the complexity requirements, e.g. `password123!@#`
-   * **Extracting Container Image**: the docker image you build for extracting container.
+   * **Extracting Container Image**: the Docker image you built for the extracting container
-   * **Transforming Container Image**: the docker image you build for transforming container.
+   * **Transforming Container Image**: the docker image you built for the transforming container
-   * **Loading Container Image**: the docker image you build for loading container.
+   * **Loading Container Image**: the docker image you built for the loading container
-   * **Rendering Container Image**: the docker image you build for rendering container.
+   * **Rendering Container Image**: the docker image you built for the rendering container
    * Check **I agree to the terms and conditions stated above**.

    ![](images/deploy-03.png)

-4. Click **Purchase**.
+4. Click **Purchase**

 ## Check the Demo

-1. Open the resource group just created.
+1. Open the resource group you just created.

    ![](images/deploy-04.png)

-2. Click the container group **MS-ACIAKS-ETLContainerGroups**, state of the first 3 containers are **Terminated**, while the last one is always **Running** to serve the Word Cloud.
+2. Click the container group **MS-ACIAKS-ETLContainerGroups**, notice the state of the first 3 containers is **Terminated**, while the last one is always **Running** to serve the Word Cloud.

    ![](images/deploy-05.png)